MeherJebali/FormsGenerator/README.md

 FormsGenerator

-This is simple Webpage application allow you to create a htmm form
+This is simple Webpage application allow you to create a html forms